Can't make it into a showroom? Request a virtual showroom tour now. Details »

-Inflatable spas offer a mix of luxury, affordability and portability that have made them a popular choice for Aussie homeowners in recent years.
-They’re a fun and unique purchase; one that can see you enjoying something like a day spa in your own backyard.
+Inflatable spas offer a mix of affordability and portability that have made them a popular choice for Aussie homeowners in recent years.
+They’re a fun and unique purchase; one that can see you enjoying a day spa in your own backyard.

-An inflatable spa is exactly what it says on the packet: a spa pool made of flexible, inflatable material that you pump full of air, fill with water and enjoy.
+An inflatable spa is exactly what it says on the packet: a hot tub made of flexible, inflatable material that you pump full of air, fill with water and enjoy.
 The question of whether you should buy one is slightly trickier, as while they offer a comparatively low upfront cost, inflatable spas aren’t as durable, efficient or luxurious as their more robust counterparts.

 In this article we’ll be looking at the question of whether to buy an inflatable spa in more detail, with the aim of giving you the information you need to make the right decision for you.